rust-bio/rust-bio/README.md

 }
 ```

-For more information, please read the API documentation: https://johanneskoester.github.io/rust-bio
+For more information and additional examples, please read the documentation: https://johanneskoester.github.io/rust-bio

 ## Author